Barkley Regional Airport

-Barkley Regional Airport (IATA: PAH, ICAO: KPAH, FAA LID: PAH) is 14 miles west of Paducah, in McCracken County, Kentucky, United States.
+Barkley Regional Airport (IATA: PAH, ICAO: KPAH, FAA LID: PAH) is an American domestic airport in West Paducah, Kentucky, 14 miles west of Paducah in McCracken County.
 It is used for general aviation and sees one airline, subsidized by the Essential Air Service program.

-100 people are employed at the airport.
-The only airline is Contour Airlines, with Embraer 145 flights to Charlotte.
-Barkley Regional Airport is the 5th busiest airport in Kentucky.
-A new terminal building is under construction, set to open in 2023, replacing the current terminal which has been in use since the mid-1950's.
+The only airline is Contour Airlines, with Embraer 145 flights to Charlotte Douglas International Airport in Charlotte, North Carolina.
+A new $43M terminal building opened in June 2023, roughly 70 years after the original terminal was built in 1953.

-The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021 categorized it as a non-hub primary commercial service facility.
+The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2023-2027 categorized it as a non-hub primary commercial service facility.

-Federal Aviation Administration records say this airport had 21,654 passenger boardings (enplanements) in calendar year 2008, 18,542 in 2009 and 19,903 in 2010.
+Federal Aviation Administration records say Barkley Regional had 13,643 passenger boardings (enplanements) in calendar year 2021 and 14,677 in 2022.